Teaching as a Second Career

 Corps members who join AmeriCorps may be eligible for additional funding to help pay off student loans or put toward certification costs.
 The AmeriCorps award is distributed after each year of membership.
 Learn more about AmeriCorps eligibility.

+Wondering what qualifications you need to become a teacher?
 Many of our corps members are considered “non-traditional” teachers since they haven’t completed a traditional course of study in education before starting in the classroom.

 Get Your Initial License